What is the hormonal IUD?

 - It is a relatively “hands off” method.
 You only need to have a clinician check for your strings when you get a routine pelvic exam to make sure the IUD is in place.

 - It may make your period lighter and less crampy.
-After one year, 16-35% of people will stop having periods while the IUD is in place.
+After one year, 16-44% of people stop having periods while the IUD is in place.
+This is more likely with the Mirena and less likely with the Kyleena and Jaydess because they have a lower dose of hormones.

-- You can use this method if you cannot use birth control with estrogen in it.
+- You can use it if you can’t use birth control with estrogen.

 - It doesn’t affect your ability to get pregnant after you stop using it.